AI Keyboard Apps for Dyslexia: Making Writing Easier in 2026

 2. Gboard with Voice Typing

 Google's keyboard app offers robust voice typing and prediction features that can help bypass spelling challenges.
-Its machine learning capabilities adapt to user patterns over time.
+In 2026, Gboard's voice recognition has improved significantly with its Gemini AI integration, achieving 98% accuracy across multiple accents and languages.
 However, the lack of dyslexia-specific features and sometimes overwhelming interface can make it challenging for users with dyslexia.

 - Accurate voice-to-text conversion